Sinai’s Many Miracles and their Purpose

 “When He finished speaking with him on Mount Sinai, He gave Moses the two tablets of the pact, stone tablets…”

-A theme emerges: fire with intelligence, stones with intelligence (writing), and heavenly and earthly phenomena with intelligence (shofar).
+A theme emerges: fire with intelligence (voice), stones with intelligence (writing), and heavenly and earthly phenomena with intelligence (shofar).
 The lesson is that the physical world is subservient to God, whose will is that man pursue Torah over all else.
 When giving the Torah, God compromised the nature of fire, earth (sapphire tablets) and the heavens (thunder and lightning) to share His Torah.
 The Jews learned that all that is, exists only for man to study God through Torah.

 God proved His supernatural existence amidst flames, Torah’s commands were validated as divine, and the tablets “testified” as such, earning their title “Tablets of Testimony.”
 And God demonstrated His dominion over heaven and Earth.
 Heaven and Earth were put in service of God imbuing mankind of Torah’s vitality.

-This past Shavuos celebrated 3333 years since God gifted all mankind a system to direct our lives towards the most happiness and fulfillment, in pursuit of God via His wisdom shared in His Torah.
+This past Shavuos celebrated 3333 years since God gifted mankind a system to direct our lives towards the most happiness and fulfillment, in pursuit of God via His wisdom shared in His Torah.
 God orchestrated Revelation on Mt.
 Sinai to serve as everlasting validation of His metaphysical existence, His Bible authorship, and His control over creation.
 Harnessing creation to display Torah through tablets and God’s communication through fire, teaches man that Earth is subservient to Torah.
 Our earthly lives were created for the purpose of Torah study.